 During the consultation we discuss the detail of how the programme is delivered and explain employer’s commitment to meet the apprenticeship requirements with a view to drawing up an agreement.

-Apprenticeship consists of:
+LGV Driver Apprenticeship Standard consists of:

-Application of LGV provisional licence (including medical).
+Application of LGV provisional licence (including medical, if required).

 Functional Skills Maths & English support, if required.